toluromio/docs.fedgenhpc/docs/source/access/Connect to the Cluster.rst

 5. To move files from your computer to the cluster or vice versa, you may use any tool that works with ssh.
 On Linux and OSX, these are scp, rsync, or similar programs.
-On Windows, you may use WinSCP.
-Transferring files to/from FEDGEN HPC Cluster
+On Windows, you may use WinSCP. see `Transferring files to/from FEDGEN HPC Cluster <..others/Transferring%20files%20to%20and%20from%20the%20clusters.rst>`_

 6. Optionally, if you wish to use programs with a **graphical user interface**, you will need an X-server on your client system and log